Bikeman868/UrlRewrite.Net/README.md

 * `Parameter` the value of one parameter from the query string part of the rewritten url.
 Pass a paremater name in the `index` attribute to specify the name of the parameter to compare.
 * `Header` one of the headers from the rewritten response.
 Pass the name of the header in the `index` attribute.
-* `ServerVariable` one of the IIS server variables.
+* `OriginalServerVariable` original value one of the IIS server variables.
 Pass the name of the variable in the `index` parameter.
+* `ServerVariable` rewritten value of one of the IIS server variables.
+Pass the name of the variable in the `index` parameter.
 * `Literal` compares a hard coded value contained in the `index` attribute.
 This is mostly useful in the `<rewrite>` element.
+* `MatchGroup` one of the groups from the last `<match>` element that matched the request.
+Index 0 is the whole match, index 1 is group 1 etc.
+* `ConditionGroup` one of the groups from the last `<condition>` element that matched the request.
+Index 0 is the whole match, index 1 is group 1 etc.

 ### More complex and/or condition support and simplified conditions too
 The original version of the IIS Rewrite Module only had the `<match>` element.
 Version 2 introduced the optional